What we treat

 • Steer clear of foods with added sugars, like cakes and fizzy drinks.
 Natural sugars in fruit and veg are absolutely fine though—so don’t fear the fruit bowl!

-Our team of coaches can help you put together a diet plan that works for you as part of our weight loss programme.
+Our team can help you put together a diet plan that works for you as part of our weight loss treatment.
+Have a look at these meal prep tips for Mounjaro users to help you get started!

 Reach a healthy weight